redwoodfusion/Wingle_DoYa_code/README.md

 Wingle_DoYa_code
 ================

-This is my DoYa code for Wingle.inc
+This is my DoYa code for Wingle.inc (JPN)

+main program is 'poker.rb' in current repositoly.